-A yummy sardine pickle recipe from Kerala, post the rains and the big floods.
+A yummy sardine pickle recipe from Kerala, perfect during the rains and the long summer.

 Add the sardine chunks and toss well.
 Add 1/2 cup of white vinegar and cook for a couple of minutes.
 Mix well, without crushing the pieces.
 Switch off and cool.
 After a couple of hours, taste and add more vinegar or salt if required.